ubernostrum/webcolors/docs/install.rst

 Installation guide
 ==================

-The |release| version of `webcolors` is officially tested and supported on the following versions of Python:
+The |release| version of webcolors is officially tested and supported on the following versions of Python:

 * Python 2.7

-* Python 3.4

 * Python 3.5